The beorg blog

 Teaching Emacs to recognize Jira tickets and show them in a browser using Hyperbole implicit buttons

 It’s difficult to describe the Emacs package Hyperbole succinctly, so I’m not even going to try 😅.
 I was looking for a quick way of opening Jira tickets from an Org mode file, and Hyperbole was the way.
 There are YouTube videos and articles on Hyperbole, but I found very little describing in one place what I wanted to do.
 Hopefully others might find this useful.
-As well as developing my own apps, such as beorg, I work as a freelancer for a number of clients; three of my clients use Jira.

 Read more...